findtharun/system-deisgn-central/Fundamentals/Databases.md

     - It is complex (Leader election and Conflict resolution is resource intensive) but Effective.
 - Leaderless Replication (Amazon Dynamo DB re Popularized this), Most Cloud providers use this architecture.
     - consistency is achieved through a combination of mechanisms such as quorum-based voting and conflict resolution.
-NOTE : Consensus is used in Terms of Failover, Quorum based voting methods are used in agreements and resolutions.
+NOTE : Consensus Algorithms (Paxos, Raft) are used in Terms of Failover, Quorum based voting methods are used in agreements and resolutions.

 ### Consistent Hashing